Skip to content

 1. Make sure the power supply is capable enough.
 We recommend using a 5.1 V rated power supply, capable of providing 2.5 A of current or more.
 Read more here.

 2. Try different Jack settings.
 Our recommended Jack settings can be found here, but you may need to use higher values so feel free to experiment.
-If you are using the Patchbox OS, Jack parameters can be changed by running patchbox and choosing jack then the config parameter.
+If you are using the Patchbox OS, Jack parameters can be changed by running patchbox and choosing jack then the config option.

 3. Check for system errors by running dmesg.